 When traveling to Liguria, most visitors immediately think of two typical products: pesto and focaccia.
 But what other local foods are there?
-Let us have a look at the main protagonists in the culinary scene of the Gulf of Poets and neighboring Cinque Terre.
+Let us have a look at the main protagonists in the culinary scene of Cinque Terre Portovenere in the Gulf of Poets.

 One of the most typical food items in the villages overlooking the Gulf of La Spezia is the muscolo or mitilo.
 This Mediterranean mussel is an object of aquaculture: in the stretch of water between Portovenere and Lerici it is easy to spot grid patterns formed by poles, floats and ropes that are home to these bivalves.

 Mitili are used in various local dishes.
 You can savor them without any further additions after cooking them in a saucepan, or use them as an ingredient for a risotto alla marinara or pasta sauces.
 Lerici celebrates the mitili in an annual event called Mytiliade, usually in September.

 The anchovies from this part of Liguria, in particular from Monterosso in the Cinque Terre, are of a bright silver color.
 According to a legend, Saracen pirates were enchanted by the beauty of this land and introduced anchovies and the art of fishing to the locals, who then started excelling in the fish commerce.

 You can enjoy anchovies in different ways: raw with olive oil and lemon or with a bit of oregano, garlic and parsley; cooked with potatoes, fried or stuffed.
 Monterosso celebrates this product with two annual food events, called Sagra dell’Acciuga (usually in June and September).

 This is one of the most prestigious and distinctive typical products from the area of the Gulf of Poets and Cinque Terre.
 The olives, which grow along the coast on the terraced hills overlooking the sea, are simply exquisite.
 The oil is thick and of a dark green color with a slight salty aftertaste.